jamesnolanverran/dmap/readme.md

 - The library is designed for **ease of use** while maintaining strong performance.
 NOTE: Preallocate using dmap_init for highest performance!

 ## Hash Collisions
 - The library stores **raw key bytes** for keys of primitive types.
-If an index collision occurs, keys are compared directly.
+If a hash collision occurs keys are compared directly.
 - For string and custom struct keys, **two 64-bit hashes** are stored instead of the full key.
 NOTE: While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
 Future versions will make improvements here.

 ## Memory Management